 Unidentified Knutsen Hawaiian Guitars

-This is the group of Knutsen Hawaiians from the incredible photograph of the DeLano Sextette discovered by Weissenborn researcher, Ben Elder.
+This is the group of Knutsen Hawaiians from the incredible 1916 program of the DeLano Sextette discovered by Weissenborn researcher, Ben Elder.
 Five are definitely Knutsens, identified by the headstocks and/or bridge, with the sixth assumed.
 What we can’t resolve is the neck construction, and thus, the exact category/style of each.